vitran96/evershop-docs/docs/development/theme/view-system.md

 - the page system
 sidebar_label: The View System
 title: Evershop view system
 description: Evershop makes use of React to render the view.
 The page will be rendered on the server side and then sent to the client side.
-The client side do the Hydration process and make the page interactive.
+The client side does the Hydration process and makes the page interactive.
 ---

 ![EverShop view system](./img/the-view-system.jpg "EverShop view system")

 The view is one of the most important parts of a web application.
 It is the part that the user interacts with.

 Evershop makes use of [React](https://reactjs.org/) to render the view.
 The page will be rendered on the server side and then sent to the client side.
-The client side do the Hydration process and make the page interactive.
+The client side does the Hydration process and make the page interactive.

 The EverShop view system was designed to be flexible and easy to extend.
 Third party developers can insert their own React components into the view system without having to modify the core code.